History of broadcasting in Australia: The Sealed Set debacle

 All stations were to operate under a unique Sealed Set system under Broadcasting Regulations published in August 1923, where each receiving set was "sealed" and received the frequency of only one transmitting station.
 Part of an annual Licence fee for the set concerned was to go to the Federal Government, via the Postmaster-General's Department (PMG), with part of the money going to the broadcaster.
 Apart from extremely limited advertising, this was to be any broadcaster's only source of income.

 From the outset problems with the system came to the fore.
 Many radio enthusiasts built their own sets, which could receive any or all of the stations, and the "sealed" receivers could be easily (although illegally) "modified".

-The Sealed Set system was devised by broadcasting pioneer Ernest Fisk of AWA – Amalgamated Wireless.
+The Sealed Set system was devised by broadcasting pioneer Ernest Fisk of AWA.